CodingFreeze/Harmonize/README.md

 # HarMonize - Draw Music in Your Browser

-HarMonize is a simple static web application that lets you create music through drawing.
-As you draw shapes on the canvas, they are transformed into musical notes and patterns through Fourier analysis.
+HarMonize is an interactive web application that lets you create music through drawing.
+As you draw shapes on the canvas, they are transformed into musical notes and patterns in real-time.

+## 🎵 Live Demo

+Visit [https://harmonize.vercel.app](https://harmonize.vercel.app) to try it out!

 ## Features